michaelloughnane/bitcamp-devops-6-course/responses/00_explain-gh-script.md

 ## Create an issue comment

-If we take a look at the [Octokit documentation](https://octokit.github.io/rest.js/v17#issues-create-comment) on how to create issue comments we are greeted with the following method:
+If you take a look at the [Octokit documentation](https://octokit.github.io/rest.js/v17#issues-create-comment) on how to create issue comments you are greeted with the following method:

 **someFile.js**